| A PERONAL MEMOIR OF

 Decades later i came across an article in the Berliner Tageblatt

-on Fasanen Strasse.
-In the light of the destruction of that synagogue
+Fasanen Strasse.
+In the light of the destruction of that synagogue which I

-1938, this dedication ceremony represents a bitter irony on several
+dedication ceremony represents a bitter irony on several planes.
+I think

-planes.
-I think it is historically significant enough to quote some
+it is historically significant enough to quote some excerpts from this

-excerpts from this article here: „The festive dedication of the new
+article here: „The festive dedication of the new synagogue on

-synagogue on Fasanenstrasse took place at midday today in the presence
+Fasanenstrasse took place at midday today in the presence of the highest

-of the highest representatives of government, the military, and the city
+representatives of government, the military, and the city ...
+At 12

-...
-At 12 o’clock sharp the personal representative of the Kaiser, his
+o’clock sharp the personal representative of the Kaiser, his military

-military adjutant Colonel General Excellency von Kessel arrived.
-He was
+adjutant Colonel General Excellency von Kessel arrived.
+He was seated on a

-seated on a seat of honor on the bimah.
-Next to him sat the
+seat of honor on the bimah.
+Next to him sat the Undersecretary in the

 In the first row one could see the representative of the

-High Command of the Armed Forces Colonel von Brauchitsch.
-The city of
+Command of the Armed Forces Colonel von Brauchitsch.
+The city of Berlin

-Berlin was represented by Lord Mayor Wermuth, ...
-The Chief of Police
+was represented by Lord Mayor Wermuth, ...
+The Chief of Police von Jagow

-von Jagow in the uniform of a cavalry colonel, and his deputy, Councilor
+in the uniform of a cavalry colonel, and his deputy, Councilor Friedheim.

-Friedheim.
-In addition many representatives of the Protestant and
+In addition many representatives of the Protestant and Catholic clergy

-Catholic clergy were present as well as all of the rabbis of the Berlin
+were present as well as all of the rabbis of the Berlin Jewish

 The ceremony started with a festive procession of the Torah